SpaceshipCaptain/TTVLookingGlass/README.md

 How to manually install

-DOWNLOAD CHROME OR FIREFOX files
+DOWNLOAD CHROME OR FIREFOX FILES

 CHROME INSTRUCTONS: